Kibranoz/Timenote-Android/README.md

  add new translations, feel free to make an issue ( I may use an other system if my project evolves accordingly, but it is not needed now, keep reading what translations are needed and you will clearly understand why)

+- If you have graphic talent and want to make better app store screenshot, a better logo, feel free to propose.
+Anything will probably be better than the current app pages.

  ## Translations string

  1. Save button : Save in english. (to adjust the time)